-Reason: The old sewer main dates back to 1887 and needs replacement.
-The area bounded by Fullerton on the north, Shakespeare on the south, Leavitt on the east, and Western on the west will benefit from improved drainage and reduced risk of flooding.
+Reason: The old sewer main dates back to 1877 and needs replacement.
+The area bounded by 32nd Street on the north, 34th Place on the south, Lituanica on the east, and Racine on the west will benefit from improved drainage and reduced risk of flooding.

-Timing: The contractor's work starts shortly, and we expect the job to be completed in late November.
-In-house construction will begin in early January, with completion anticipated for late January.
-Restoration will follow.
-Final restoration will be completed in May 2014.
+Timing: Our contractor's work starts shortly, and we expect sewer construction to be completed in late November.
+Restoration will take place from late April 2015 to late May 2015.
 Dates may change depending on weather and other factors.
 If there is any appreciable change, we will notify you.